 We also investigated the total synthesis of the repeating tetrasaccharide unit of zwitterionic polysaccharide PS A1 using different strategies.
 PS A1 is known to modulate T-cell response via MHC-II pathway and shown to prevent tumor growth.
 The synthesis is quite challenging and we have been able to construct the trisaccharide unit of the repeating tetrasaccharide unit of PS A1.

 Santra, Soumava, "I. Microwave-Influenced Diversity-Oriented Synthesis Of Biologically Relevant Small & Natural-Product-Like Molecules Via Multicomponent Coupling Reactions Ii.
 Synthetic Studies Toward The Total Synthesis Of The Repeating Tetrasaccharide Unit Of Zwitterionic Polysaccharide Ps A1" (2010).
 Wayne State University Dissertations.
-Paper 69.
+69.